eliasson/markuseliasson.se/content/article/a-test-data-builder.md

     }
 }
 ```
+{{< /code >}}

 ### Improvements

 If you like what you see I would recommend you to start fairly simple and grow your test-builder over time.
 A few things
-we have done at work:
+we have done at work is.

 We have an abstract `TestCaseBuilder` that implements all generic operations (CRUD) for all our aggregates.
 Then we have
 concrete implementations for each area we are testing.
 So if there is a service, similar to the `FavouriteService`,
-there is a `FavouriteServiceTestCase` subclass that sets up the service, and implement convenience methods that are
+there is a `FavouriteServiceTestCase` subclass that sets up the service, and implement any convenience methods that are
-used in multiple tests, such as:
+only relevant in the tests of that service, such as:

 ```csharp
 public async Task<IEnumerable<string>> FavouriteTrackNamesAsync(UserName name)